weberjn/DroidSensor/README.md

 Android battery, power and wifi sensor

-This is a Android Foreground service that posts battery, power and wifi events of the device to an MQTT server.
+This is an Android Foreground service that posts battery, power, wifi and telephony events of the device to an MQTT server.

 ## Permissions

+Lots needed.

 see [AndroidManifest.xml](droidsensor/src/main/AndroidManifest.xml)